aiishii/finegrained_conf/README.md

 - **Discrimination**: AUC (Selective accuracy-coverage), ROC-AUC, PR-AUC
 - **Temperature scaling**: ECE-t, BS-t (with optimal temperature)

-## Key Files Included in This Release

-### Essential for Reproduction:
-- `scripts/run_evidence_experiment.py` - Main experiment runner
-- `scripts/evaluate_experiments.py` - Metrics calculation
-- `src/finegrained_conf/` - Complete package (23 files)
-- `configs/paper_experiments/` - Paper-specific configurations

-**Rationale**: This release focuses on **paper reproduction** only.
-Migration and analysis tools are for internal experimental workflows and are not needed to replicate the paper results.

 ## Citation

 If you use this code, please cite: